CodeCaster28/ManorFGDParser/FGDManager/bin/Debug/output/func_op4mortarcontroller/entity.md

 </div>
 </div>
 </div>
 <div class="notices blue">Func_op4mortarcontroller supports to have a name (even if it is not listed in object properties).
 You can set it by adding "targetname" key with SmartEdit mode disabled.
-It can only be kill-targeted though.</div>
+It can be kill-targeted.</div>